 Allegiant World Mastercard cardholders get priority boarding on all flights, regardless of destination or fare class.

 There is no introductory purchase APR.
-From the day you open your account, the purchase APR ranges from 14.24% to 24.24%, depending on your creditworthiness, and subsequently varies with prevailing interest rates.
+From the day you open your account, the purchase APR ranges from 16.99% to 24.99%, depending on your creditworthiness, and subsequently varies with prevailing interest rates.
 Once the 12-month balance transfer promotion ends, the balance transfer APR falls within that range as well.
-The cash advance APR ranges from 17.24% to 26.24%, while the penalty APR is always 29.99%.

 Overdraft Protection for Bank of America Deposit Accountholders